MouraPragana/MouraPragana/README.md

 </a>
 </p>

 Welcome to my Github page, my name is Matthew but you can call me Moura.
 I'm from Brazil and I was born and raised in Volta Redonda, a small town in Rio de Janeiro.
-I like spending my time facing new challenges and learning new things.
+I like spending my time facing new challenges and learning new subjects.
 I'm graduated on Production Engineering and I've been studying system analysis and development.

 I'm working on:
 * Learning ReactJS Typescript